 Yuanyi holds a B.A. degree in Broadcasting from Huazhong University of Science and Technology and a M.A. degree in Journalism and Communication from Shanghai Jiao Tong University (SJTU)’s School of Media and Communication.

-Yuheng is a joint Ph.D. student also joining from SJTU’s School of Media and Communication.
-He holds a B.A. degree in Advertising from Sichuan University and is currently a 1st year Ph.D. student at SJTU.
+Yuheng is a joint Ph.D. student also joining from SJTU.
+He holds a B.A. degree in Advertising from Sichuan University and is currently a 1st year Ph.D. student in the School of Media and Communication at SJTU.

 Sai Wang, a Ph.D. candidate in the Department of Media and Communication at City University of Hong Kong, has successfully defended her dissertation entitled “Cross-cutting Exposure in Online News Comments: How Group Identification and Uncivil Discourse Affect Deliberative Outcomes.”
 She will soon join Chinese University of Hong Kong as a postdoctoral researcher.